 How Bounce Management Works in MailPoet 3

 The way automated bounce handling was done in MailPoet version 2 was quirky and error prone.
-It worked by specifying a new email address, for example firstname.lastname@example.org, which would gather all the bounced email addresses after a newsletter was sent.
-Then, MailPoet Premium would automatically log in to that account and detect which emails were hard bounces (email addresses that don’t exist anymore) and remove them from your list.
+It worked by specifying a new email address, for example, email@example.com, which would gather all the bounced email addresses after a newsletter was sent.
+Then, MailPoet Premium would automatically log in to that account and detect which emails were hard bounces (email addresses that don’t exist anymore and ignore out of office replies) and remove them from your lists.

-This type of setup wasn't very friendly or easy.
-It often required our support team’s help to set it up in our user's websites.
+This setup wasn't user friendly and it often required our support team’s intervention.
 Sometimes, it wouldn’t work properly altogether.

-Why is the bounce management better in our sending service instead of the plugin?
+Why is bounce handling better in the MailPoet Sending Service?